Stay in the Game: The Role of Massage Therapy in Injury Prevention

 FAQ

-Sports massage helps by increasing circulation and flexibility and reducing muscle tension, which collectively reduce the risk of injuries during physical activity.
+Sports massage helps increase circulation and flexibility, reduce muscle tension, and thereby reduce the risk of injury during physical activity.

 Incorporate regular stretching to improve flexibility and engage in strength training to enhance muscle and joint stability.